alegarciadelrio/garale/README.md

 # Garale - Two stroke performance calcs
 Software to increment the performance of 2 stroke engines.
-I started this project with CiclosArgentinos Forum in 2011.
+Project started with CiclosArgentinos Forum in 2011.
 This is Java / Eclipse!

-## You can calculate the following items:
+## Features:

 -Optimal transfer height.